fihashim/aws-hugo-deployment/README.md

 ## Setting Up AWS Codebuild For Continuous Deployment
 24. Go to AWS Codebuild on your AWS management console and create a new project.

     a.
 Link the Github repository that has all the Hugo files as your source to the project.

     b.
-Tick "Use Git submodules" and "Rebuild everytime a code change is pushed to the repository" under Primary source webhook events
+Tick `Use Git submodules` and `Rebuild everytime a code change is pushed to the repository` under Primary source webhook events

     c.
-Select an existing service role (Note: Create a new role under IAM using same project-name-role > Add Admininistrator Access & CodeBuildBasePolicy-aws-hugo-deployment2-eu-west-1)
+Select an existing service role (Note: Create a new role under IAM using same project-name-role > Add Admininistrator Access & CodeBuildBasePolicy-..-..-)

     d.
-Tick "Use Buildspec.yml file" and specify file name from your Github repo and create build project.
+Tick `Use `Buildspec.yml file` and specify file name from your Github repo and create build project.

-26. To test if CD on AWS Codebuild works, make changes in your post in Github repo and push the changes to your repo and check status of your build projects on AWS Codebuild console.
+25. To test if CD on AWS Codebuild works, make changes in your post in Github repo and push the changes to your repo and check status of your build projects on AWS Codebuild console.

 For an in-depth tutorial (Some steps in this video may be out of date), go to [Static Hugo Website Deployment Tutorial](https://www.youtube.com/watch?v=I-HTdojGdHs)